ISO 15926 does not support modal logic. Nevertheless there is, at times, a need for representing modalities.

 Modalities are being replaced with possible worlds in which these modalities are turned into facts.
 So if something is "required", it exists as a fact in a possible world that is different from the actual world around us.

-In the context of the scope of ISO 15926 the concept of possible worlds is used for two subjects:
+In the context of the scope of ISO 15926 the concept of possible worlds is used for these subjects:

 Design & Engineering

-When we design and engineer a plant we distinguish topology and requirements.
+When we design and engineer a plant we define topology and requirements.
 The topology is defined with Functional Diagrams, of which the Piping & Instrument Diagram (P&ID) is the most important.
 The requirements for the physical objects that together form a plant are defined at the level of ClassOfPhysicalObject.
 Classes are not part of a possible world, they are eternal.
 Any time a class is defined, it did in fact already exist since the Big Bang and is discovered now.